catamphetamine/anychan/README.md

   },

   // (optional)
-  // Whether the provider archives threads
+  // Whether the data source archives threads
   // that're pushed off the list of a channel's threads.
   // For example, `4chan.org` archives threads for about 3 days
   // before they're deleted.